ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

   * On Windows&reg;, in **Control Panel**, type `environment variable` in the search box to locate the Environment Variables window.
 Create a `CLOUDTKEFILES` environment variable, set the value to the path for storing reference files (For example, `C:\users\tke-files`), and restart your computer.

-## Adding or removing crypto units that are assigned to a user account
+## Adding or removing crypto units that are assigned to service instances
 {: #Identify_crypto_units}

-[Crypto units](#x9860404){: term} that are assigned to an {{site.data.keyword.cloud_notm}} user account are in a group that is known as *a service instance*.
+[Crypto units](#x9860404){: term} that are assigned to an {{site.data.keyword.cloud_notm}} user account are in groups that are known as *service instances*.
 A service instance can have up to six crypto units.
 All crypto units in a service instance need to be configured the same.
 If one part of the {{site.data.keyword.cloud_notm}} can't be accessed, the crypto units in a service instance can be used interchangeably for load balancing or for availability.

 Crypto units that are assigned to an {{site.data.keyword.cloud_notm}} user start in a cleared state that is known as [imprint mode](#x9860399){: term}.

 The master key registers in all crypto units in a single service instance must be set the same.
 The same set of administrators must be added in all crypto units, and all crypto units must exit imprint mode at the same time.

-* To display the service instances and crypto units that are assigned to a user account, use the following command:
+* To display the service instances and crypto units in the target resource group under the current user account, use the following command:
-  {: #Identify_crypto_units1}

   ```
   ibmcloud tke cryptounits
   ```